Project-Elice/Intelligent-virtualroom/README.md

 2. Adding the classroom timetable.
 The entries for the classroom can be configured in timetable.txt file.
     >The file is located at :classroom_analytics/timetable.txt

-### Install dependencies
+3. The config file /etc/resolv.conf to be updated by adding respective proxy/DNS IP address as follows

+    nameserver \< proxy or DNS IP \>

-The Classroom Analytics application depends on a few software packages [ docker and docker-compose] on the vanilla Ubuntu system.
+4. The Classroom Analytics application depends on a few software packages [ docker and docker-compose] on the vanilla Ubuntu system.
 To install the dependencies, open the terminal, cd into the cloned repository and run the following commands:-

    Run the script to download and install the software packages.

     >If the cloned/downloaded files are not executable, add executable permission by _"chmod +x install_docker.sh"_

 ```console
 cd intelligent-classroom